-Planting in Season for your Unique Garden Space
+Planting in Season for your Unique Location

+One of the biggest challenges in gardening is learning what to plant when.
 To save time and money and get the best results, it’s wise to plant in season.
 That simply means that you work WITH nature to sow or transplant when the weather and season is most favourable to growing what you want to plant.

-- Know your zone – Climate zones are generalised because seasons can change quickly, arrive early or late – or not at all!
+- Know your zone – Climate zones are generalised because seasons can change quickly.
+They can arrive early or late – or not at all!
 If you are not sure already, find out which climate zone you live in.
 This will help you choose the best plants for your area and learn the correct sowing time.
 Here are some resources to help you learn more about world climate zones:

 - New Zealand